From Flab To Fab: How Birthday Boy Arjun Kapoor Carved His Own Destiny In Bollywood!

 Arjun Kapoor With Sonam Kapoor

-Arjun Kapoor attended a few events with Sonam Kapoor and one couldn't just guess that he too will be a movie star in the future.
+Arjun Kapoor attended a few events with Sonam Kapoor and one couldn't just guess that he too would be a movie star in the future.

 The Kapoor Blood!